Permission to Be Uncertain

 ✔️Grounded in your truth—not perfection, not certainty, but presence.

-• Set down the constant emotional labor
+• Setting down the constant emotional labor you’ve been quietly carrying

 *Participant